aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 # Security Considerations

 In addition to the security considerations in OAuth 2.0 Core {{RFC6749}}, and OAuth 2.0 Threat Model and Security Considerations {{RFC6819}}, and {{I-D.draft-ietf-oauth-security-topics}} the additional considerations apply.

+## Client ID Metadata Documents for Development Purposes

+When developing applications against a service that uses Client ID Metadata Documents, developers often encounter the issue of "how do I serve a Client ID Metadata Document at a https URL whilst developing my application?".

+For this purpose, it is recommended to either host a document on a webserver somewhere that describes the application under development (e.g., using localhost redirect URIs), or to use a service which can generate and host a Client ID Metadata Document for you.
+Such a service should issue URLs that are stable.

 ## Client Authentication {#client_authentication}